King's Highway 2 - Images

 County of Northumberland

 View looking easterly at the eastern end of Highway 2's 4-lane segment.
 The CP Railway overhead can be seen in the distance.
-Highway 2 is seldom more than a kilometer away from the CN Railway across the length of Ontario.
+Highway 2 crosses the CP Railway several times between Toronto and Belleville.

 Photo taken: March 14th, 2009.